How Much Does A 1/2 Ton Truck Weigh

 What Does “Half-Ton” Refer To?

-Historically, the “half-ton” designation referred to a truck’s payload capacity – the maximum weight it could safely carry.
+Historically, the “half-ton” designation referred to a truck’s payload capacity – the maximum weight it could safely carry so people with always wonder how much does a 1/2 ton truck weigh.

 A half-ton truck could haul up to 1,000 pounds of cargo.
 However, modern half-ton trucks often have significantly higher payload capacities.